The Ins and Outs of Confined Space Entry

 - Is not designed for continuous employee occupancy

-All three of these criteria must be met for a space to be considered a confined space.
-Examples include tanks, manholes, underground storage, and crawl spaces.
+All three of these criteria must be met for a space to be considered an OSHA confined space.
+Examples include tanks, manholes, underground storage, and crawl spaces and confined space safety should be practiced with each.

 For a confined space to be considered permit-required, one or more of the following must also be true: